Gray135/movie-data-insights/README.md

 **Aaron Zeug**
 Customer Experience & Reporting Specialist
-Transitioning into Data Analytics with a focus on insight-driven storytelling
+Building a career in Data Analytics with a focus on clear, insight-driven storytelling.
+8+ years in CX and quality, now applying SQL, Excel, and Power BI to real-world analysis projects.
 [GitHub Profile](https://github.com/Gray135) • [LinkedIn](https://linkedin.com/in/aaronzeug)

 ---